nkandepu2003/Agentic-Job-Tracker/README.md

 (BERT)         (Llama 3)          (Llama 3)          (SQLite)
 ```

-Each node receives an ApplicationState TypedDict that carries everything — the job description, resume path, match score, tailored resume text, cover letter — and passes it forward.
+Each node receives an ApplicationState TypedDict that carries everything-the job description, resume path, match score, tailored resume text, cover letter-and passes it forward.
 If one node fails it degrades gracefully rather than crashing the whole pipeline.

 ---